 They should be comfortable to put on

-They should have a wraparound frame with rubber temple pieces to hold it together.
+Essentially having a wraparound frame with rubber temple pieces to hold it together.

 As we all know, mountain biking is splendid.
 Mountain biking during the night is even more amazing.
 The trails are less busy, its quieter, and everything’s a little bit cooler.